Center for University Advising

 - Follow us on social media

 Follow us on Instagram, Twitter, and Facebook at @hofstraCUA for important dates, deadlines, information about events, and fun stuff happening at Hofstra.

 Post Registration "To Do" List for New Transfer Students

 The New Transfer form you received at your advising session is a provisional document based upon all the information Hofstra has received about you so far.
 If not all your official transcripts from your previous school have been received, the final determination of credits may ultimately change.
-It is therefore important that during the beginning of the semester you do the following:
+Therefore, it is important to do the following at the beginning of the semester:

 - Check regularly on your portal (Hofstra Online -> Student Records -> transcripts) to see that your transfer credits have become official.
 You will see "TR" (transferred) instead of "TU" (transfer unofficial) and credit hours will be applied once your official transcript is received.
 Check with the Admissions Office if the credits are not posted, and if necessary, contact your old school(s) to arrange for the transcripts to be sent.

 - Your Degree Audit is a listing of all of the requirements for your major and tells you how your previous and current courses are meeting those requirements.
 The degree audit is only as accurate as the information in its database.
 Therefore, make sure that 1. your intended major is reflected on your degree audit (if not, you may run a "what-if" degree audit until you can file a change of major form) and 2. that your credits are appropriately applied.
 Make a habit of checking your degree audit after you have registered, but before the semester begins, so you can be sure that the courses you registered for are appropriate and are meeting requirements.
 To learn more about your degree audit, which is your map toward graduation, visit the Degree Audit web page.